aspiwack/routes/Octopath Traveler/Alfyn Glitched.md

 - Support Skill:
   - Cyrus: EM

-### No Cait grind
+### No Cait grind (easy Russell)

+A bit slower than the advanced method but the Russell fight is scripted.

+- New Game: Alfyn
+- Save
-- Void State: Teleport to Atlasdam
+- Void State: warp to Atlasdam
+  - Optional: before opening the menu with Cyrus, you can walk straight down while Cyrus is intangible.
+Cyrus will pass through the ledge.
+And you will warp just by the chest.
 - Get Thunder Soulstone (S) in the chest in the Palace (corridor to the right, bottom of the stairs)
 - Recruit Cyrus